-- 1. the names and addresses of each DBE/ESBE that will participate in the contract; - 2. the description and estimated fee or dollar amount of the work each DBE/ESBE will perform (to be included in the Cost Proposal, no cost information is to be provided in the Technical Proposal); - 3. written documentation of the prime consultant's commitment to use each DBE/ESBE in the contract whose participation it submits to meet the goal; and - 4. written confirmation from each DBE/ESBE that it is participating in the contract as provided in the prime consultant's commitment.
+- 5. the names and addresses of each DBE/ESBE that will participate in the contract; - 6. the description and estimated fee or dollar amount of the work each DBE/ESBE will perform (to be included in the Cost Proposal, no cost information is to be provided in the Technical Proposal); - 7. written documentation of the prime consultant's commitment to use each DBE/ESBE in the contract whose participation it submits to meet the goal; and - 8. written confirmation from each DBE/ESBE that it is participating in the contract as provided in the prime consultant's commitment.

-Evidence of DBE/ESBE certification issued by the NJDOT, NJ TRANSIT or PANYNJ may be requested prior to award of contract.
+Evidence of DBE/ESBE certification issued by the NJDOT, NJ TRANSIT, or PANYNJ will be requested prior to award of contract.

-Note: Although the NJTPA encourages the use of small businesses, minority-owned firms and women's business enterprises on all of our projects, the State of New Jersey's MBE/WBE or SBE Certifications issued by the Department of Treasury do not satisfy this federal requirement for DBE certification - nor do firms certified as a DBE by other states.
-Firms certified as a SBE, MBE or WBE by other agencies - or as a DBE by other states - are encouraged to apply for certification as an ESBE by the NJDOT, or as a DBE by the NJDOT, NJ TRANSIT, or PANYNJ.
+Note: Although the NJTPA encourages the use of small businesses, minority-owned firms, and women's business enterprises on its projects, the State of New Jersey's MBE/WBE or SBE Certifications issued by the Department of Treasury do not satisfy this federal requirement for DBE certification - nor do firms certified as a DBE by other states.
+Firms certified as an SBE, MBE, or WBE by other agencies - or as a DBE by other states - are encouraged to apply for certification as an ESBE by the NJDOT, or as a DBE by the NJDOT, NJ TRANSIT, or PANYNJ.

-The prime consultant must document, in writing, all of the steps that led to any selection of the DBE/ESBE firm(s).
+The prime consultant must document, in writing, all the steps that led to any selection of the DBE/ESBE firm(s).